Logo

 Alain Baxter had some assistance from the Scottish Institute of Sport's talent transfer programme.

-Alain Baxter made his debut on a track bike racing at Manchester Velodrome on 5 December 2009, at part of the Revolution - Season 6.
+Alain Baxter made his debut on a track bike racing at Manchester Velodrome on 5 December 2009, in the 200m sprint in the Revolution series.

 In 2015, Alain Baxter took part in Red Bull Crashed Ice racing events in Belfast and Quebec as part of a Scottish side.